What Is Full Coverage Car Insurance in Florida?

 Nationwide

-Nationwide scores 4.5 out of 5 on MoneyGeek's rating system, with an annual full-coverage rate of $2,019 in Florida.
-The company offers strong telematics discounts and flexible payment options.
-Nationwide is a solid choice for drivers seeking mid-range pricing and above-average customer satisfaction scores.
+Nationwide scores 4.5 out of 5, with an annual full-coverage rate of $2,019 in Florida.
+The company offers telematics discounts and flexible payment options.
+It's a good fit for drivers who want midrange pricing and above-average customer satisfaction scores.

 How Much Does Full Coverage Car Insurance Cost in Florida?

-Full coverage car insurance in Florida costs an average of $226 per month or $2,718 annually for a 40-year-old driver with a clean record and good credit.
-Travelers offers the cheapest rates at $1,349 per year, while the most expensive providers charge over $4,500, creating more than a $3,200 annual gap between the cheapest and most expensive options.
-Your age, driving record and credit score each affect your premium, with young drivers paying more than double the adult rate and DUI convictions adding over $1,000 annually.
-Understanding average cost of car insurance in Florida and comparing cheapest full coverage car insurance rates helps you find the best deal.
+Full coverage car insurance in Florida costs an average of $226 a month or $2,718 a year for a 40-year-old driver with a clean record and good credit.
+Travelers offers the cheapest rates in Florida at $1,349 a year.
+Nationally, full coverage rates average lower.
+The state's higher hurricane risk and litigation costs push premiums up.
+The most expensive providers charge over $4,500, which is more than $3,200 a year above the cheapest option.
+Your age, driving record and credit score each affect your premium.
+Young drivers pay more than double the adult rate, and DUI convictions add over $1,000 a year.

 Data filtered by: